For those of you new to Livingstone Adventist Academy let me extend a warm welcome to you.

 Again, welcome to Livingstone Adventist Academy and to the 2019-20 school year.

 I was born when I was very young.
-My first memories are at 18 months old of my grandma's black Labrador, Putter - he was my friend and companion.
 At 7 years old, I began my studies in Greek and Latin.
 Being an avid reader, I began to explore the classics in literature and philosophy.
 My dream at an early age was to be a scientist.
 Due to the generosity of a benefactor, I was able to fulfill that dream at MIT.
 After college, I spent a number of years in research in chemical engineering and nuclear physics.
-However, my passion for learning led me back to college to study other disciplines.
+However, my passion for learning led me back to college to study other disciplines and my passion for learning still continues...

-My wife, Debbie, and I now enjoy retirement - well we did!
-We share four children, six grandchildren, and soon our first great grandchild.
+My wife, Debbie, and I share four children, six grandchildren, and our first great grandchild.
 Our hobbies and interests are many, including: gardening, woodworking, carving, rock hounding, reading and research, studying ancient history & biblical history, computers, etc. Through God's marvelous love and mercy, we now enjoy the family of God at East Salem Seventh-day Adventist Church and here at Livingstone Adventist Academy.

 VP of Finance & Marketing